maxsean/Sprovo/README.md

 ## Assumptions
 * Sign in required to view any user profile (no public access).
 Thus teachers, coaches, and recruiters would need to sign in to view a student profile.
 These permissions are mostly handled in the backend (see `/app/controllers/api/v1/mentees_controller.rb`)
 * Academic course and sport names are unique.
 Ideally some uuid will be better suited to find a specific course or sport.
 That being said, there is no implementation of repeat courses.
 One would simply replace the original record for that course.
+* Only the admin can assign students to mentors through the rails-admin interface.
+* Mentors cannot alter grades and statistics of students who are not assigned to them.

 ## ToDo
 ### Unit and Feature Tests